 Weather-Sensitive Measures.
 Any measure whose performance, energy use, and demand are influenced by the weather.
 HVAC (direct and indirect like building shell measures) and water heating measures are the most obvious example.

 Whole-Building Calibrated Simulation Approach.
-A savings measurement approach (defined in IPMVP Option D and ASHRAE Guideline 14) that involves the use of an approved computer simulation program to develop a physical model of the building to determine energy and demand savings.
+A savings measurement approach (defined in IPMVP option D and ASHRAE Guideline 14) that involves the use of an approved computer simulation program to develop a physical model of the building to determine energy and demand savings.
 The simulation program is used to model the energy used by the facility before and after the retrofit.
 The pre- or post-retrofit models are calibrated with measured energy use and demand data as well as weather data.

 Whole-Building Metered Approach.
-A savings measurement approach (defined in the IPMVP Option C and ASHRAE Guideline 14) that determines energy and demand savings through the use of whole-facility energy (end-use) data, which may be measured by utility meters or data loggers.
+A savings measurement approach (defined in the IPMVP option C and ASHRAE Guideline 14) that determines energy and demand savings through the use of whole-facility energy (end-use) data, which may be measured by utility meters or data loggers.
 This approach may involve the use of monthly utility billing data or data gathered more frequently from the main meter.

-Peak Demand Reduction Documentation

-A separate Excel spreadsheet attachment to the TRM (TRM Appendix B Peak Demand Reduction Documentation.xls) details the peak demand reduction calculation methods at the measure level.

-The EM&V team researched petitions and other available program documentation to document the peak demand reduction calculations at the measure level.
-For some measures, the peak demand reduction calculation method was not available in petitions or documentation.
-While the EM&V team has been discussing these methods with various EESPs to document every measure, there are still some areas where the information has not yet been identified.
-The EM&V team will continue to update the documentation of peak demand reductions at the measure-level as updates are made.